Meghan Markle, Prince Harry Reportedly Grow And Eat Their Own Vegetables At Their New Home

 — Marie Claire (@marieclaireuk) April 9, 2019

 Meghan isn’t the only Windsor to have a green thumb.
-Her father-in-law, Prince Charles, apparently loves gardening, to the point of having a 15-acre vegetable plot at one of his properties, Highmore.
+Her father-in-law, Prince Charles, apparently loves gardening to the point of having a 15-acre vegetable plot at one of his properties, Highmore.
 According to Vogue, Charles even has his own organic food brand, Duchy Originals, which sells carrots, chutneys, smoked salmon, and everything in between.
-The most popular product from the brand is a type of oat biscuit, made with oats grown right there in Charles’ garden.
+The most popular product from the brand is a type of oat biscuit, one made with oats grown right in Charles’ garden.

 Even Queen Elizabeth herself is known to have a fondness for the soil and its bounty.
-As The Telegraph reported in 2017, the Queen was inspired by the beauty of flowers when she attended a garden show, and in response, directed her groundskeepers to update the gardens at Frogmore Cottage (this being years before it was to become the home of Harry and Meghan).
-A palace gardener told the newspaper that he was impressed by Her Majesty’s extensive knowledge of various plants and flowers.
+As The Telegraph reported in 2017, the queen was inspired by the beauty of flowers when she attended a garden show, and in response, directed her groundskeepers to update the gardens at Frogmore Cottage.
+A palace gardener told the newspaper that he was impressed by the queen’s extensive knowledge of various plants and flowers.